CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/chrome.md

 What effect does calling the `alert` function have?

+It opens a dialog box in the browser displaying the message you provide.

 Now try invoking the function `prompt` with a string input of `"What is your name?"` - store the return value of your call to `prompt` in an variable called `myName`.

 What effect does calling the `prompt` function have?

+It opens a dialog box in the browser that asks the user to input text.

 What is the return value of `prompt`?

+It returns the text entered by the user as a string, or `null` if the user cancels the prompt.